EV-E801 series: Interior

 Internally, the train uses LED lighting throughout.
 Seating accommodation consists of longitudinal bench seating.
 Both cars have a toilet.

 History

 Initial details of the new train were formally announced by JR East on 20 November 2015.
-The train will undergo evaluation and proving trials on the Oga Line ahead of the scheduled introduction on revenue-earning services in March 2017.
+The train underwent evaluation and proving trials on the Oga Line prior to scheduled services in March 2017.
 The two-car trainset was delivered from the Hitachi factory in Kudamatsu, Yamaguchi to Akita Depot in December 2016.

-On November 2nd, 2020, two new sets G2 and G3 were delivered from the Hitachi factory in Kudamatsu, Yamaguchi and arrived at Akita depot two days later, on November 4th.
-The sets were transported coupled to each other and hauled by a locomotive as a standard freight train.

-On November 16th, 2020, three new sets G4, G5, and G6 were delivered from the Hitachi factory in Kudamatsu, Yamaguchi and arrived at Akita depot two days later, on November 18th.
-These sets were also transported as a freight train.
+On November 2, 2020, two new sets G2 and G3 were delivered from Hitachi and arrived at Akita depot on November 4.
+The sets were coupled to each other and transported by a freight locomotive.
+Additionally on November 16, 2020, three more sets G4, G5, and G6 were delivered and arrived at Akita depot two days later.

+In December 2023, a winter snowstorm stranded sets G5/G6 in the middle of Oga Line at a passing loop station, requiring a DE10 diesel locomotive to rescue both sets at the same time.